 Images via thebottleguy.

-There was at least one other Snow White bottle known to have existed.
+There was at least one other Snow White bottle known to have existed in this series.
 It featured Doc with an Owl.
 All of the bottles are much more scarce than the dairy glasses because...

 There was a deposit paid on these bottles and most were redeemed by dairies or taken out of service due to chipping, excess wear, or breakage.
 Hence, character milk bottles are very rare.
 The biggest source [today] has been dairies going out of business.
 Source: Tomart's Price Guide...p.148.